 Low Income Home Energy Assistance Program (LIHEAP)

-The Low-Income Home Energy Assistance Program (LIHEAP) is a federally-funded program that helps low-income households pay their home heating and cooling bills.
+The National Center for Appropriate Technology along with its partner APPRISE operate the Low-Income Home Energy Assistance Program (LIHEAP) Clearinghouse.
+LIHEAP is a federally funded program that helps low-income households pay their home heating and cooling bills.
 It operates in every state and the District of Columbia, as well as on most tribal reservations and U.S. territories.

 National Energy Assistance Referral (NEAR)